 Located in the center of Copenhagen, Amalienborg Palace is the residence of the Danish royal family.
 It consists of four identical buildings surrounding the central palace square where you can wander around for free.
 There you’ll see the guards in their cool uniforms and furry hats, watching over the royal family.

-Every day the Royal Guard marches through the streets of Copenhagen with a band of musicians and finishes at Amalienborg, where the old watch is relieved and the new watch reports for duty.
+Every day the Royal Guard marches through the streets of Copenhagen and finishes at Amalienborg, where the old watch is relieved and the new watch reports for duty.
 The parade reaches Amalienborg at noon so make sure you’re there in time to experience the changing of the guard.
-You are allowed to take photos of and with the guards, just don’t get too close.
+It’s definitely one of the most iconic things to do in Copenhagen!
+In case you’re wondering, you’re allowed to take photos of and with the guards, just don’t get too close.